Monday, March 30, 2020

 Eating lunch out

 I've re-discovered a shady and beautiful area at the hospital that almost no one uses.
 Its called the Healing Garden, and it wraps around the back of the building.
 Full of blooms and birds and art and peace and light.
-Not to get all New-Agey, but it is the PERFECT place to take a breather and enjoy a quiet lunch.
+It is the perfect place to take a breather and enjoy a quiet lunch.

-In our breakroom, we have people who want to obsessively compulsively watch the news at full volume.
+In our breakroom, we have people who want to watch the news at full volume.
 Or tell you their political thoughts.
 Or talk too loudly on personal cell phones.
 Or breeze through and comment on what you are eating.
-Or ask questions and offer opinions and in general just be terrible.
+Or ask questions and offer opinions.

 Out here there is none of that.
 Take off your mask, find a pretty spot.
 Eat your lunch.
 Breathe fresh air and listen to birds.

-Its a beautiful place - my photos do not do it justice.
+Its a beautiful place.
 I need to take a few more pics each day that I am out here.
-And I do plan to be out here.
-Every day I have to work.
+And I do plan to be out here every day I have to work.

 Gina